breuleux/kaiser/README.md

 * **General**: kaiser can be configured to serialize and deserialize any data.

+* **Powerful**: object identity is preserved by deserialization.
+  Circular references can be handled.

 * **Safe(ish)**: the deserializer can be configured to only deserialize objects from a whitelist.
 This is safe as long as the serializers in the whitelist are safe.